-As these applications continue to grow more complex and varied, it only makes sense that logos would follow the path that web design has started in regards to responsive formatting.
+As logo applications continue to grow more complex and varied, it only makes sense that logos would follow the path that website design has started in regards to responsive formatting.
 Some may consider this overkill, but having a logo that shines on all devices can be hugely beneficial.
 One of the greatest benefits of responsive logos is that it maintains its legibility at all screen sizes, without having to contend with an ultra-minimal style, even when displayed at larger sizes.

 Logo type, logo mark or both?